envoyproxy/data-plane-api/docs/root/configuration/http_conn_man/headers.rst

 additional addresses from XFF:

-* If *use_remote_address* is false and *xff_num_trusted_hops* is set to a value *N* that is greater than zero, the trusted client address is the *N+1* th address from the right end of XFF.
+* If *use_remote_address* is false and *xff_num_trusted_hops* is set to a value *N* that is greater than zero, the trusted client address is the (N+1)th address from the right end of XFF.
+(If the XFF contains fewer than N+1 addresses, Envoy falls back to using the immediate downstream connection's source address as trusted client address.)
-* If *use_remote_address* is true and *xff_num_trusted_hops* is set to a value *N* that is greater than zero, the trusted client address is the *N* th address from the right end of XFF.
+* If *use_remote_address* is true and *xff_num_trusted_hops* is set to a value *N* that is greater than zero, the trusted client address is the Nth address from the right end of XFF.
+(If the XFF contains fewer than N addresses, Envoy falls back to using the immediate downstream connection's source address as trusted client address.)

 Envoy uses the trusted client address contents to determine whether a request originated externally or internally.
 This influences whether the